People

 Disability and Long Term Health Conditions

-Unfortunately, disabled people remain much less likely to be active, with only 4 in 10 disabled people feeling that they have access to physical activity opportunities (Source: Activity Alliance 2024)
+Unfortunately, disabled people are much less likely to be active.
+Only 4 in 10 feel they have enough opportunities to take part in physical activities (Source: Activity Alliance 2024).

 Partnership with Activity Alliance